LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 Subsequently, mserve will pass role to the servant in the "options dictionary" associated with each request.
 Authorization happens when the servant uses the "role" to determine which api endpoints are allowed for the request.

+TODO: What is the options dictionary?
+How does the servant use the role?

 Because Authentication happens in mserve, it is requested using the MSERVE\_PLUGINS env variable.
 Because Authorization happens in the servant, it is requested using the Q\_PLUGINS env variable.

+TODO: This sentence makes me confused.
+I don't see "Authorization happens on servant" as IMPLYING the use of environment variables.

 **Start the client without valid credentials**